JuliaPOMDP/RLInterface.jl/README.md

 # DeepRL

 This package provides an interface for working with deep reinfrocement learning problems in Julia.
-It is closely intergrated [POMDPs.jl](https://github.com/JuliaPOMDP/POMDPs.jl) and [GenerativeModels.jl](https://github.com/JuliaPOMDP/GenerativeModels.jl) to easily wrap problems define in those formats.
+It is closely integrated with [POMDPs.jl](https://github.com/JuliaPOMDP/POMDPs.jl) to easily wrap problems defined in those formats.
 While the focus of this interface is on partially observable Markov decision process (POMDP) reinforcement learning, it is flexible and can easily handle problems that are fully observable as well.
 The interface is very similar to that of [OpenAI Gym](https://gym.openai.com/).
-This allows algorithms that work with Gym to be used with problems that are defined in this interface and vica versa.
+This allows algorithms that work with Gym to be used with problems that are defined in this interface and vice versa.
-A shared interface between POMDPs.jl allows easy comparison of reinforcement learning solutions to approximate dynamic porgramming solutions when a complete model of the problem is defined.
+A shared interface between POMDPs.jl allows easy comparison of reinforcement learning solutions to approximate dynamic programming solutions when a complete model of the problem is defined.

+**Note**: Only environments with discrete action spaces are supported.
+Pull requests to spoort problems with continuous action spaces are welcome.

 ## Interface

-The interface prvoides an `AbstractEnvironment` type from which all custom environemnts should inherit.
+The interface provides an `AbstractEnvironment` type from which all custom environments should inherit.
 For an example see how this is done with [OpenAI Gym](https://github.com/sisl/Gym.jl).

 Running a simulation can be done like so, we use a problem from